Chatloy/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+When it was required to detect human faces and count the total number of students.
-1. When does it fail?
+2. When does it fail?
+Lots of times.
+It was actually pretty interesting to watch the model detect what it thought were facial features.
+I eventually settled on labeling the face as a "count" only if eyes were detected.
+In addition, I tried putting several objects in front of it that could possibly trip it up to see how robust it could be in face detection.
-1. When it fails, why does it fail?
+Why does it fail?
+I think it's related to the data pre-processing and the model itself.
+Sometimes, it will recogize some irrelevant lines as human faces.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+3. Based on the behavior you have seen, what other scenarios could cause problems?
+I would if the setting-up behind the faces is quite complex, it may fail.(Such as the unorganized room).

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
+Yes.
+Of course.
+And in order to achieve better performance of the model, I may suggest them stand in front of the white wall to use it as the background.
+It will avoid the impact of complex lines.
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
-1. How could change your interactive system to address this?
+Actually, the worst case might be the model has recognized some lines as a human face but since there would be no one to log in at that time.
+So this mis-detection wouldn't cause too much trouble.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+3. Are there optimizations you can try to do on your sense-making algorithm.
+If I could, I wanted to skip the log-in part but use the face recognition to get their identity and log in for them automatically.

 ### Part D
 ### Characterize your own Observant system